-Schedule a flu shot.
-Get one every year.
+Get a flu shot every year.
+Make sure to get your shot in October or November, before the flu season kicks into high gear.
 The flu and other respiratory infections can cause serious problems for people with COPD.
-You might want to ask your doctor if you should get a pneumonia vaccine.
-It's also a good idea to avoid crowds during flu season.
+You might want to ask your doctor if you should get a pneumonia vaccine as well.

 If you live with other people, they should all get a flu shot, too.
 This will help prevent them from getting sick with the flu and passing the virus to you.
 A few other ways to prevent the flu:

 - Avoid crowded areas as much as you can.